Classification of non-symplectic automorphisms of order 3 on $K3$ surfaces: The fixed locus of non-symplectic automorphisms

 From these two equations, we get

 The left-hand side is calculated as

 Therefore if $\rho < 8$ then there exists a non-singular curve $C^{(g)}$ with $g\geq 2$.

-Since $S_{X}=U(m)\oplus A_{2}^{l}$, where $m=$1 or 3, $0\leq l\leq 3$, the type of singular fiber of $\pi $ is of type I$_{1}$, of type II, of type I$_{3}$ or of type IV.
+Since $S_{X}=U(m)\oplus A_{2}^{\oplus l}$, where $m=$1 or 3, $0\leq l\leq 3$, the type of singular fibers of $\pi $ is I$_{1}$, II, I$_{3}$ or IV.
 Let $F$ be a singular fiber of $\pi $.
 By the Hodge index theorem, the intersection number $C^{(g)}.F$ is positive.
 This implies that the automorphism $\varphi $ acts trivially on the base.
 Hence a smooth fiber has an automorphism of order 3.
 Thus a fixed locus of a smooth fiber is exactly three isolated points.
 Therefore the functional invariant of $\pi $ is 0.
-This implies that if $\rho < 8$ then the type of singular fiber is only of type II and of type IV. \end{proof}
+This implies that if $\rho < 8$ then the type of singulars fiber is II or IV. \end{proof}

 First we take up the case (\ref{nashi}) and the case (\ref{genus1}).